|

 friend.
 We left Mousehole with bunches of the sweetest smelling violets, a

 book Chris had given me and my head spinning.
+Once back to work, I couldn't settle.
+I had

 no reason to be dissatisfied as my life was good; my mind wandered with such